 In this blog, I will give you some ideas of fun activities that you can do at home during this corona virus quarantine.
 Don’t forget to stay safe and follow all protocols for not spreading the virus.
 Here you go:

 Parents might be surprised to know that it is quite common for the muscles children use in speaking to be underdeveloped.
 So, if you see your child not using a part of their mouth is necessary for speech, especially at around 2-3 years old, get them evaluated by a speech therapist to rule out any type of oral motor disorder.
 These are fixable issues.
 There are easy-to-do home exercises that are also fun that will get your child’s mouth, tongue, and lips working correctly and nimbly.
+These oral motor exercises can also help kids with articulation disorders.
 Check out this blog that delves into some of the exercises:

 Articulation is the physical sounding out of letters and phonemes that make words.
 To be understood, articulation has to be accurate in how and where it happens.
 Articulation therapy is where kids work on specific sounds that are not coming out clearly when they communicate.
 There are all sorts of activities that you can do at home, and include everything from making faces to reciting tongue twisters.
 Read this blog to check out just some of the kid activities that you can do at home: